Johnny Depp attorney refuses to answer 75 questions from Amber Heard’s lawyers

 He admitted that the probe was launched after Mr Waldman handed “a binder of information” to the LAPD which he claimed showed that Ms Heard had committed perjury.

-“The investugation was opened at your request after you gave this binder to the desk officer?”
+“The investigation was opened at your request after you gave this binder to the desk officer?”
 Ms Heard’s attorney asked him.

 Mr Waldman said that he didn’t ask for an investigation to be opened but “filed a claim” about what he claimed were perjurous statements made by Ms Heard and a friend.